Preparing for your Visit to Yosemite

 - The Waterfalls of Yosemite

 You can go to the online Yosemite Conservancy Bookstore now to order your kit or other items.
-The Store is operated by the Yosemite Conservancy (formerly the Yosemite Association and the Yosemite Fund), a nonprofit organization that benefits Yosemite National Park.
+The Store is operated by the Yosemite Conservancy, a nonprofit organization that benefits Yosemite National Park.
 Members of the Yosemite Conservancy qualify for a discount when ordering from the Yosemite Store, and you can become a member as you place your order.

 This site is the Yosemite section of the National Park Service Web site.
 The National Park Service is in the US Department of the Interior.